 FFB: IN THE MORNING I'LL BE GONE

 IN THE MORNING I'LL BE GONE, Adrian McKinty

-This is the third book of what Adrian McKinty calls THE TROUBLES TRILOGY.
-This book won the Ned Kelly Award and I enjoyed it immensely.
-It's a locked room murder inside a story of the "troubles."
-I have not read the first two books so that probably factors into a certain lack of knowledge of the character and his problems with the Royal Ulster Constabulary,
+This is the third book of what McKinty calls THE TROUBLES TRILOGY.
+This won the Ned Kelly Award and I enjoyed it immensely.
+It's a locked room murder inside a story of the troubles.
+I have not read the first two books so that probably factors in to a certain lack of knowledge of the character and his problems with the Royal Ulster Constabulary,

 Also enjoyable is McKinty's use of Joseph Kennedy Jr. on a trip to Belfast.
 And the final scenes, which take place during Margaret Thatcher's stay in a Brighton Hotel, are exciting.
 I liked the style of writing and the cast of characters a lot.
 We get some of Duffy's life but not enough to slow the action down.
 I also really like the single POV in this book.
 It does make following a plot easier.
 Highly recommended for crime fiction lovers.